top of page

 Facts:

 A eunuch and high-ranking officer under Candace, Queen of Ethiopia, was a non-Jew who came to Jerusalem to worship the God of Israel.
 The Holy Spirit directed Philip the Evangelist to take a desert road, explain the Isaiah prophecy and the good news of Jesus and baptize the eunuch (Acts 8:26-40).
+Eunuchs were prohibited from entering the Temple:

 In Matthew 19, Jesus explains that there are eunuchs who were made that way by others (slaves, prisoners, or guards), those who choose to live like eunuchs (choosing celibacy for the sake of God’s kingdom), and those who are born that way (God creates some to be eunuchs).
-This last category may refer to those born queer, trans, same-sex orientated, or without the desire or capacity for heterosexual activity.
+This last category may refer to those born queer, trans, same-sex oriented, or without the desire or capacity for heterosexual activity.
 Zach W. Lambert calls this an example of the radical inclusivity of Jesus[vi].

 Fiction/Tradition:

 A eunuch is a man who either has no testicles or whose testicles have been incapacitated.
 Eunuchs in the first century were treated as neither male nor female, being permitted in ladies' chambers but prohibited from the male-only Court of the Israelites.
 Ancient theologians Philo and Josephus considered eunuchs a ‘detested class of gender-ambiguous people’[vi].
-They could not participate in procreation as either the male or female and could not leave a legacy of children.
+They could not participate in procreation as either the male or female, and could not leave a legacy of children.
 They were not viewed as true men and did not have all the legal rights of adult men in the Roman world.

 The Holy Spirit directed Philip to baptize the eunuch and adopt him into the family of faith, regardless of how the world despised him, regardless of whether he was male or female or something in between[viii].
 The account provides a model for how the church might adopt people of all orientations into the family of faith.
 The overarching message of the Bible is God reconciling humans, giving them equal rights as co-heirs in the family of faith[ix].

-Elaine Ricker Kelly Author is empowering women with historical fiction about women in the Bible and early church and Christian blogs about women in leadership, church history, and doctrine.
+Elaine Ricker Kelly Author is empowering women with historical fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include:

 Sources: